Series I Savings Bonds Explained

 According to data released by the Treasury Department, the Treasury sold $979 million of series I savings bonds before the deadline on Friday, October 28, 2022, which is almost as much as it sold in three years from 2018 to 2020, when buyers purchased just over $1 billion.

 Though a nearly 10% return on savings bonds is appealing, there are also downsides.
 We’ll cover those below.
-By the end of this article, you should have a better understanding of the pros and cons of investing in series I savings bonds.
+By the end of this article, you should better understand the pros and cons of investing in series I savings bonds.

 Table of Contents